smaurice101/readthedocs/docs/source/index.rst

    TML gives rise in the industy to a **Data Stream Scientist** versus a **Data Scientist** in conventional machine learning (CML).

+.. important
+   You will learn how to use the :ref:`TML Solution Studio (TSS) Container` to build advanced, scalable, end-end real-time TML solutions easily with little to no- code.
+The TSS redefines how complex real-time solutions can be **built by anyone**, using pre-written Apache Airflow TML DAGs, that are integrated Github, AI
+   (PrivateGPT), Docker, and Kubernetes, with automated online documentation of your entire solution.

 **Transactional Machine Learning (TML)** using Data Streams and AutoML is a platform for building and streaming cloud native (or on-prem) solutions using Apache Kafka or Redpanda as the data backbone, with Kubernetes and Docker as core infrastucture components, running on Confluent, AWS, GCP, AZURE, for advanced machine learning solutions using transactional data to learn from, and provide insights, quickly and continuously to any number of devices and humans in any format!

 **TML Book Details Found Here:** `Springer (Publisher) site <https://link.springer.com/book/10.1007/978-1-4842-7023-3>`_